InquisitiveAS/swisskSDT_AS/README.md

 **********

 This Repository springed from the idea of "Swiss Knife" Essentials to familarize in co-developing Desktop Applications,Web Applications,Enterprise Software
-It is multidiversed as it comprises various technologies(Frameworks,Language,Software Architectures,Architecture Patterns) in Computer Science field.
+It is multidiversed as it comprises various technologies(Frameworks,Language,Software Architectures,Architecture Patterns,Databases,Queries) in Computer Science field.

 APPLICATION